health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_local.md

 ## Setting up a git repo

 I don't want to be too prescriptive here.
 It really is up to you and your collaborators how you organise your own code.
 There are many suggestions online as well.
 The structure I am going to introduce here is a simple one I use in my own projects.
 You will see variations of it online.
 Here's the template repo.
 We will then take a look at the elements individually.
-You can view the template repository and the code it contains on [GitHub](https://github.com/health-data-science-OR/pypi-template)
+You can view the template repository and the code it contains on [GitHub](https://github.com/health-data-science-OR/analysis-package)

 ```
-package_template
+analysis-package
 ├── analysis_package
 │   ├── __init__.py
 │   ├── model.py